File system sharing (osxfs)Estimated reading time: 15 minutes

 that time, we would be very happy to collaborate with you on improving the

 osxfs and related software.

-We still have on the slate to write up and publish details of shared file system performance analysis and improvement on the Docker blog.
+We also plan to write up and publish further details of shared file system performance analysis and improvement on the Docker blog.
 Look for or nudge @dsheets about those articles, which should serve as a jumping off point for understanding the system, measuring it, or contributing to it.